datastax/python-driver/docs/installation.rst

 Supported Platforms
 -------------------
 Python 3.10 through 3.14 are supported.
-Both CPython (the standard Python implementation) and `PyPy <http://pypy.org>`_ are supported and tested.

 Linux, OSX, and Windows are supported.

+As of Python driver 4.0.0 only CPython is supported.
+Prior versions also explicitly supported PyPy but we no longer support this runtime.
+See `CASSPYTHON-14 <https://issues.apache.org/jira/browse/CASSPYTHON-14>`_ for additional information.

 Installation through pip
 ------------------------